Particular/docs.particular.net/architecture/azure/microservices.md

 [**Read more about this topic: RPC vs. Messaging – which is faster? →**](https://particular.net/blog/rpc-vs-messaging-which-is-faster)

-### User interfaces TODO (adam): continue here
+### User interfaces

-Users interacting with the system often need to see data aggregated from multiple services.
-Maintaining high decoupling across services while providing meaningful user experiences.
-A wide range of technologies and patterns exist that are focusing on this problem type, e.g. [microfrontends](https://en.wikipedia.org/wiki/Microfrontend), [GraphQL](https://graphql.org/), [ViewModel Composition](https://www.viewmodelcomposition.com), etc.
+Users often need to see and interact with data aggregated from multiple services.
+Several technologies and patterns help to do this while keeping the services decoupled, such as [microfrontends](https://en.wikipedia.org/wiki/Microfrontend), [GraphQL](https://graphql.org/), and [ViewModel Composition](https://www.viewmodelcomposition.com).

 ## Microservice technologies

-A major benefit of a microservices architecture is the easy integration of various technologies and services.
-Since each service runs in its own process and doesn't share the data storage, teams can chose the most appropriate technologies for a service without impacting other services or teams.
-The Particular Platform supports [Cross-platform integration with native message processing](https://particular.net/blog/cross-platform-integration-with-nservicebus-native-message-processing).
+A major benefit of the microservice architecture style, where each service is hosted independently, with its own private data store, is the ability for a team to choose the most appropriate technologies for a given service without impacting other services or the teams working on them.
+Endpoints built with the Particular Service Platform may be, and typically are, hosted separately, and each may use a different data store both for NServiceBus persistence, and for storing business data.
+The Particular Service Platform also supports [cross-platform integration with systems or components which do not use NServiceBus](https://particular.net/blog/cross-platform-integration-with-nservicebus-native-message-processing).

-For cloud native microservices architectures, services are commonly hosted using serverless or container hosting models:
+In Azure, services following the microservice architecture style often use either serverless or containers hosting models:

 ### Serverless

-Fully managed serverless offerings like [Azure Functions](https://azure.microsoft.com/en-us/products/functions) and [Azure App Services](https://azure.microsoft.com/en-us/products/app-service/) are popular choices when development teams need powerful and scalable hosting environments that require little management effort.
-Serverless hosting models also integrate seamlessly into serverless data storage and messaging technologies.
+Fully managed serverless offerings like [Azure Functions](https://azure.microsoft.com/en-us/products/functions) and [Azure App Services](https://azure.microsoft.com/en-us/products/app-service/) are popular choices for systems requiring scalable hosting environments with minimal management.
+Serverless hosting models also integrate seamlessly with serverless data stores and messaging technologies.

 ![](azure-functions-host.png)

 ### Containers

-Containerized applications can be hosted in managed container orchestration platforms like Azure Container Apps or Azure Kubernetes Service.
-However, these applications can can also be hosted in custom managed Kubernetes clusters built upon Azure Virtual Machines.
-Even in container-focused systems, service communication and data storage might still be handled by serverless services like [Azure Service Bus](https://azure.microsoft.com/de-de/products/service-bus) or [Cosmos DB](https://azure.microsoft.com/de-de/products/cosmos-db/).
+Containerized applications can be hosted in managed container orchestration platforms like [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) or [Azure Kubernetes Service](https://azure.microsoft.com/en-us/products/kubernetes-service).
+They can also be hosted in custom managed Kubernetes clusters running on [Azure Virtual Machines](https://azure.microsoft.com/en-us/products/virtual-machines).
+Container-hosted systems may use serverless data stores like [Cosmos DB](https://azure.microsoft.com/de-de/products/cosmos-db/) and serverless messaging technologies [Azure Service Bus](https://azure.microsoft.com/de-de/products/service-bus).

 ![](azure-container-host.png)